Trade measurement policy for EVSE

 • We will consider field testing and in-service MPEs after the International Organization of Legal Metrology (OIML) publishes the OIML Recommendation and we consult with stakeholders about it.

-• There is no requirement for EVSE testing or verification until we develop a framework.
-We will implement the framework over an appropriate timeframe.
+• There is no requirement for EVSE testing or verification until we develop an EVSE control framework.

 Policy action plan for an EVSE control framework